coldfix/sphinx-code-tabs/README.rst

 a ``code-block`` and accepts all corresponding arguments.
 Both types of tabs can appear in the same notebook.

+The ``:selected:`` option allows to switch to a specified tab at start.
+By default, the first tab is used.

 For example, this is the source of above example:

 .. code-block:: rst